tommythorn/yarvi/README.md

 - YAGS branch predictor, jump, call, and return address predictor

-- Current performance on a Lattice Semi ECP5 85F, speed grade 6 (as per `make fmax ipc`):
+- Current performance

    - 98.1 Dhrystones MIPS
    - 0.904 instructions/cycle (on Dhrystones)

+   On a Lattice Semi ECP5 85F, speed grade 6 (as per `make fmax ipc`):
    - 56.6 MHz (128/128 KiB configuration)

+   On an Altera Cyclone-V A9 C8
+   - 100+ MHz (128/128 KiB configuration)

 - loads have a two cycle latency and use will stall as needed (known as a load-use hazard)